Cleaning house for the aged

 “Yeah, probably,” I said.
 “But I really am going to clean out my closet.”

 In the south, we grow kudzu, not because we want to, but because we have no choice.
 Someone brought it here and now it’s going to grow regardless of our wants and whims.
-Same goes for my closet.
+The same goes for my closet.
 It became my closet and now it is going to be messy.
+The mess has got a little out of hand lately.
+Consequently, I’ve searched dumpster rental Greenville SC in order to retake control of the mess!
+The whole house could do with being ridden of all the rubbish that takes up so much space.

 I took three thrash bags with me and filled one with garbage before I reached the floor.
 I found bills for cell phones I haven’t owned in four years, flight coupons for trips I don’t remember taking, and a stack of business cards that I never actually carried for fear of being arrested.
 It all went in the bag.
 Other stuff sat to the side, like the monogrammed flask (hall full, no less) and the various and sundry items surrounding my career in television and media: three IFBs, two or three reporter notebooks, and countless press passes (including, but not limited to a badge granting me access to John Edwards in 2004, two or three presidential address Secret Service badges for both Bush and Clinton, and one I actually stole from the Grosvenor Victoria Casino in London, England).